marcel-goldschen-ohm/zarr-view/README.md

 <img src='images/eeg-example.png' width=400>

 # Performance
-The current implementation of the viewer is slow when displaying a large hierarchy with many nodes (e.g., see [/examples/eeg_example.py](/examples/eeg_example.py)).
+The current implementation of the viewer is slow when displaying a large hierarchy with many nodes (e.g., see [/examples/eeg_example.py](/examples/eeg_example.py) which has 12,900 rows in the fully expanded tree).
 You can restrict the view using path slices, which can be enormously helpful in reducing the size of the displayed hierarchy and speeding up the responsiveness of the viewer.
 Nonetheless, any help in making the viewer more performant would be much appreciated.